blakeshall/CS405-Project-1/README.md

 ###Description:

+####Technical Details

+This app is built in Ruby on Rails using the sqlite3 and pg gem for database communication.
+In developement I used sqlite3 and then postgres for production do to the hosting requirements.
+It is password protected with basic HTTP Authentication with the username: demo and the password: cs405g.

+####Overview

 This is a web app that tracks multiple Services and their payments.
 Each service is composed of a few attributes: